SocialMedia. Health is the only community for people who lead social media at major hospitals.

 - Are they at the table when decisions are being made?
 For example, are they choosing to launch a presence on a new platform, or are they hired to manage it (after the decision is made)?

 - Are they making strategic commitments?
 Do they represent your company in negotiations with vendors, tech providers, and agencies?
 Do they control the budget?
 Or, are they using these resources after the contract has been signed?
-Would they represent your brand in a negotiation with a major social media platform or just manage your presence on the platform?
+Would they represent your hospital in a negotiation with a major social media platform or just manage your presence on the platform?

 - Are they setting the strategy?
 Are they creating the strategy, getting buy-in, and reporting results to leadership?
 Or, are they exclusively focused on executing the social media strategy that others create?